The Law on Protection sets out the following alternatives to detention for asylum seekers:

 - The obligation to stay in a designated place.

 SG can use more than one alternative in the case of any foreigner.
 Alternatives can be applied by the SG which apprehended the asylum seeker concerned or by the court (subsequent to a SG’s decision not to apply alternatives and who have submitted a motion for detention to the court).
 An asylum seeker can be detained only if the alternatives to detention cannot be applied.
-In practice asylum seekers are placed in detention, and alternatives to detention are not considered, properly justified and explained.
-In 2020, 524 foreigners were subject to alternatives to detention to 96 asylum seekers and to 737 foreigners.
+In practice asylum seekers are placed in detention automatically, and alternatives to detention are not considered, properly justified and explained.
+In 2021, Borger Guards/courts issued alternatives to detention to 96 asylum seekers and to 737 foreigners.

 Article 88(3) of the Law on Protection.

 Articles 88(2) and 88b(2)-(3) Law on Protection.